-While different churches have varying views, Presbyterians commonly believe that when a person dies he or she will either be rewarded with eternal life in Heaven or punished with eternal life in Hell, based on the goodness of the life that he or she led and the quality of his or her relationship with God.
+While different churches have varying views, Presbyterians commonly believe that when a person dies they will either be rewarded with eternal life in Heaven or punished with eternal life in Hell, based on the goodness of the life they led and the quality of their relationship with God.

 When a Presbyterian dies, a pastor should be notified.
 The pastor can help to coordinate with the funeral home and the family of the deceased, and will begin planning the funeral service.